Close Banner

 Gluten-Free at Disney Table-Service Restaurants

-Disney's sit-down (or table-service) restaurants are probably the easiest places to make sure your special diet needs and requests can be accommodated.
+Disney's sit-down (or table-service) restaurants are probably the easiest places to ensure your special diet needs and requests are accommodated.
 When making your advance dining reservation, be sure to add a note of any allergies or specific needs.
-The restaurant staff will prepare all of the information you’ll need to dine.
+The restaurant staff will prepare all of the information you'll need to dine.
 When you get to the restaurant (with or without reservations), speak with the server about your requirements.
-The chef may even come out to speak with you about your specific needs and preferences in order to make sure your meal is delicious.
+Some restaurants even have separate allergy/gluten-free menus.
+In some cases, the chef may come out to speak with you about your specific needs and preferences to ensure your meal is delicious.
 Although there are options for every type of diet at almost every Disney restaurant, we definitely have our allergy-friendly favorites.
-Here are our top five gluten-free Disney World restaurants.
+Here are our top gluten-free Disney World restaurants you can find in the four theme parks.

 1. Jungle Navigation Co.
 Ltd. Skipper Canteen at Magic Kingdom Park